CHAPTER 21: Second Coming

 “Frankly, Alex could have gone himself that day to Jim’s office.
 But he drinks heavily sometimes — like last night.
 Then he mopes around the house the next day.”

 “Alex was going to reschedule the viewing with Jim.
 But I decided to take the sketch instead.
-It was a good drawing of a tall and big-boned man with thinning light hair and a solemn expression.
+It was a good drawing of this tall and big-boned man with thinning light hair and a solemn expression.

-“I imagined their lifestyle: wealth, private schools, international travel and lessons for the kids in dress, music, arts, etiquette and languages, and how I want to give that kind of life to my children.”
+“I imagined their lifestyle: wealthy, private schools, international travel and lessons for the kids in dress, music, arts, etiquette and languages, and how I want to give that kind of life to my children.”